JosephPotashnik/Manifesto_text-adventure/README.md

 ---

+## Developer Note

+I had no prior experience with PHP before this challenge.
+However, as a seasoned C# developer, I found that the syntactic and structural similarities—especially with PHP’s latest typed features—allowed me to quickly bridge the gap.
+With some focused exploration, I was able to gain the necessary understanding to tackle this challenge effectively

 ## General Approach

 The central principle guiding this implementation was **clean separation between game logic and game content**.
 That is, no hardcoded rooms, inventory items, decisions, or outcomes are embedded in the engine.
 Instead, the engine consumes external content (e.g., a JSON file) and drives the game accordingly.